 STORM-Central will use new observing systems and new sensing strategies, most of which are untried in an operational field setting.
-To prepare for the intensive field phase of the program, NOAA established the Oklahoma-Kansas Preliminary Regional Experiment for STORM-Central (PRE-STORM) as a cooperative effort among the Weather Research Program (WRP) of ERL, the National Severe Storms Laboratory (NSSL), the National Committee on Atmospheric Research (NCAR), NWS, and university groups to do field testing and evaluation of sensor systems, and to collect data on MCS's for research.
+To prepare for the intensive field phase of the program, NOAA established the Oklahoma-Kansas Preliminary Regional Experiment for STORM-Central (PRE-STORM) as a cooperative effort among the Weather Research Program (WRP) of ERL, NSSL, NCAR, NWS, and university groups to do field testing and evaluation of sensor systems, and to collect data on MCSs for research.
 The PRE-STORM project was conducted in May and June 1985.
-Its goals were: investigate the development, evolution and structure of MCS's; and, evaluate new sensing systems and develop observational strategies.
+Its goals were to investigate the development, evolution and structure of MCSs and to evaluate new sensing systems and develop observational strategies.
 The array of instruments used in PRE-STORM included:

-- o NWS WSR-57's equipped with RADAP II and two Doppler pairs - o 10 rawinsondes, including 8 special sites - o 3-hourly releases from 13 NWS rawinsonde sites - o Three wind Profiler systems - o Automated surface observation mesonet of about 90 sites - o Two lightning location networks
+- o NWS WSR-57s equipped with RADAP II and two Doppler pairs - o 10 rawinsondes, including 8 special sites - o 3-hourly releases from 13 NWS rawinsonde sites - o Three wind profiler systems - o Automated surface observation mesonet of about 90 sites - o Two lightning location networks

-In addition, NOAA provided 2 P-3 aircraft, one equipped with a 3-cm Doppler vertically scanning radar.
+In addition, NOAA provided two P-3 aircraft, one equipped with a 3-cm Doppler vertically scanning radar.
 Several other aircraft were used to study boundary-layer measurements and cloud structure.
 PRE-STORM was based operationally at WSFO Oklahoma City.

-6.3 Wind Profiler Demonstration Project
+6.3 Wind Profiler Demonstration Project (WPDP)

-Experimental wind Profilers (section 2.2.3) have been operated by ERL in Colorado since 1980.
+Experimental wind profilers (Section 2.2.3) have been operated by ERL in Colorado since 1980.
 They have provided considerable information, both from the systems-engineering and from the meteorological viewpoints, on the utility of the application of Doppler radar technology to the remote sensing of upper-air winds.
-Although ERL's Profilers are primarily for research, their data have been used by WSFO Denver and CWSU Longmont to assist in warning and forecast preparation.
-The NWS, in conjunction with ERL, plans to use networked wind Profiler data in its efforts to know about regional-scale weather systems.
+Although ERL's profilers are primarily for research, their data have been used by WSFO Denver and CWSU Longmont to assist in warning and forecast preparation.
+NWS, in conjunction with ERL, plans to use networked wind profiler data in its efforts to know about regional-scale weather systems.

-Preliminary steps to the establishment of a nationwide wind Profiler network consist of: the operation of a mininetwork of three wind Profilers in Colorado beginning in 1986, followed by a formal setting up by the Wind Profiler Demonstration Project (WPDP) which calls for the establishment by late 1989 of a demonstration network having some of the expected characteristics of a national network.
-The 1986 Colorado mininetwork serves two purposes, viz: to begin developing operational uses for network data, and to initiate the development of an efficient communications system for disseminating wind Profiler data and products.
+Preliminary steps to the establishment of a nationwide wind profiler network consist of the operation of a mini-network of three wind profilers in Colorado beginning in 1986, followed by the Wind Profiler Demonstration Project (WPDP), which calls for the establishment of a demonstration network having some of the expected characteristics of a national network.
+The Colorado mini-network serves two purposes: to begin developing operational uses for network data, and to initiate the development of an efficient communications system for disseminating wind profiler data and products.
 Techniques already devised to calculate vorticity, divergence and vertical velocities at the centroid of a triangle will be used to investigate subsynoptic-scale systems.
-A central Hub has been developed, which serves as a prototype of a data collection, processing, and distribution center for a network of wind Profilers.
-The WPDP, a joint NWS/ERL effort, calls for the establishment of a network of about 30 wind Profilers in the midwestern U.S. by late 1989 and continuing through the early 1990's.
-The configuration of the Wind Profiler Demonstration Network (WPDN) will cover a major part of the U.S. between the Appalachians and the Rockies.
-This project will formally decide the issue of the utility of a national Profiler network, but there seems little doubt about the potential usefulness of the unique and intensive perspective such a net would provide for observing and forecasting small-scale weather systems.
+A central Hub has been developed, which serves as a prototype of a data collection, processing, and distribution center for a network of wind profilers.
+The WPDP, a joint NWS/ERL effort, calls for the establishment of the Wind Profiler Demonstration Network (WPDN) of 31 wind profilers in the midwestern U.S. around 1990, with the active phase of the project running from 1990 through 1992.
+The configuration of the WPDN will cover a major part of the U.S. between the Appalachians and the Rockies.
+This project will formally decide the issue of the utility of a national profiler network, but there seems little doubt about the potential usefulness of the unique and intensive perspective such a net would provide for observing and forecasting small-scale weather systems.